Faith stories — yes, faith can be a part of nursing life

 Published on February 4, 2022

-and religion in the workplace: Yes, has a place in work, and when utilized to direct how one works and interacts with one's patients and families, it can result in a blessing that does not disrespect others.
+Faith and religion in the workplace: Yes, faith has a workplace, and when utilized to direct how one works and interacts with one’s patients and families, it can result in a blessing that does not disrespect others.

-As of this story, I currently work as a visiting hospice Registered Nurse Case Manager, seeing terminally ill patients wherever they live, whether they are at a hospital (), a facility (skilled, assisted, personal care, retirement community), or a private home.
+As of this story, I currently work as a visiting hospice Registered Nurse Case Manager, seeing terminally ill patients wherever they live, whether at a hospital (general inpatient), a facility (skilled, assisted, personal care, retirement community), or a private home.
 There is a night and day difference between faith and religion as a follower of Christ Jesus.
 I try to let Colossians 3:23 be a daily reminder of whom I report to vs. a boss or organization.
-Daily I pray Philippians 4:4–7 to remind me to be gentle with everyone and to avoid being anxious about anything.
-As I am a guest wherever I go, I try to honor my patients, families, and facilities to avoid anything that may appear to be proselyting my faith.
+Daily, I pray Philippians 4:4–7 to remind me to be gentle with everyone and to avoid being anxious about anything.
+As a guest, I honor my patients, families, and facilities wherever I go to avoid anything that may appear to be proselyting my faith.

-Since faith is 24x7x365 and not a piece of clothing to put on and take off to make others feel more comfortable, I do strive to let the spirit lead me.
-Last week, I walked into a facility patient's room where I found my patient Tony crying for the first time (gentle giant of a man who is stoic and never complains of pain or anything).
+Since faith is 24x7x365 and not a piece of clothing to put on and take off to make others feel more comfortable, I strive to let the spirit lead me.
+Last week, I walked into a facility patient’s room where I found my patient Tony crying for the first time (gentle giant of a man who is stoic and never complains of pain or anything).
 He has a disease process causing everything to go stiff, including his lungs.
 Tony could barely speak the words.
 He could not breathe; he was in respiratory distress.
-I quickly found out the recommendation to have PRN lorazepam available was not yet processed by the facility provider team, and Tony was saying no to morphine (later, I found out he confused his family's request to say no to oral with morphine).
-It was among the few times I felt helpless as a .
-I prayed aloud for Jesus to resolve the respiratory distress; I also used guided imagery, lowered the room's temperature, and made sure the head of the bed was at the right angle, given that the respiratory distress resolved in less than 15 minutes, I give glory to God the Highest for answering the prayer.
+I quickly found out the facility provider team did not yet process the recommendation to have PRN lorazepam available, and Tony was saying no to morphine (later, I found out he confused his family’s request to say no to oral antibiotics with morphine).
+It was among the few times I felt helpless as a hospice nurse.
+I prayed aloud for Jesus to resolve the respiratory distress; I also used guided imagery, lowered the room’s temperature, and made sure the head of the bed was at the right angle, given that the respiratory distress resolved in less than 15 minutes, I give glory to God the Highest for answering the prayer.

 Let me share with you two other countless meaningful experiences I had that increased my faith and supported me:

 2) Greg was a younger man and married, still in his prime of life, when severe throat cancer made him terminal.
-Even with magic mouthwash, he told me drinking water was like drinking fire.
-One day when his wife was on errands and I was visiting Greg, he asked me to take his life using the comfort meds we had in the home.
+He told me drinking water was like fire, even with magic mouthwash.
+One day, when his wife was on errands, and I was visiting Greg, he asked me to take his life using the comfort meds we had in the home.
 I had never openly cried with a patient before, but during most of the visit, I was sobbing on the couch with him.
-He was crying as he asked me to state he could not take it anymore… no one would, no… he was dying anyway… we treat dogs and cats better… Why can't I help him?
-We cried and we cried, and I told him I couldn't kill him based on my faith.
+He was crying as he asked me to state he could not take it anymore… no one would, no… he was dying anyway… we treat dogs and cats better… Why can’t I help him?
+We cried, and we cried, and I told him I couldn’t kill him based on my faith.
 Though I left a shaken person… Was I wrong?
 Later that week, his airway collapsed, and we put him in a temporary medical coma.
-Thankfully, a few days later his airway came back, and he was in and out of consciousness.
+Thankfully, a few days later, his airway returned, and he was in and out of consciousness.
 He was on end-of-life daily RN visits.
-The Sunday before he passed, all his family was over, and they had a championship-type-bowl game on (forgive me as I don't know sports well).
+The Sunday before he passed, all his family was over, and they had a championship-type-bowl game on (forgive me as I don’t know sports well).
 All the family was telling him it was ok to die; they would miss him, but it would be ok.
-When I was finished with my visit, I leaned over and said, “Greg, you can go now… I love you.”
+When I finished my visit, I leaned over and said, “Greg, you can go now… I love you.”
 He looked me in the eyes and stated, “I want to see who wins; I want to see the end.”
-When he finished the sentence, we both realized what he said in relation to just a few days back when he wanted me to take his life and if we were on cue, we both burst out laughing with tears in our eyes.
-Several hours later, into early Monday morning, I pronounced Greg, and as I was filling out the RN portion of the death certificate, I realized God's timing is always perfect; God is always GOOD.
+When he finished the sentence, we both realized what he said about just a few days back when he wanted me to take his life, and if we were on cue, we both burst out laughing with tears in our eyes.
+Several hours later, into early Monday morning, I pronounced Greg, and as I was filling out the RN portion of the death certificate, I realized God’s timing is always perfect; God is always GOOD.

-God doesn't always come up in my visits, and there are times I've had coworkers ask me, “isn't that out of your scope of practice?” yet if the opportunity comes for me to encourage someone's walk of faith or to share the Gospel, it would be bad of me to ignore the opportunity to be politically correct.
+God doesn’t always come up in my visits.
+There are times I’ve had coworkers ask me, “Isn’t that out of your scope of practice?” yet if the opportunity comes for me to encourage someone’s walk of faith or to share the Gospel, it would be bad of me to ignore the opportunity to be politically correct.

 The Importance of Caregiver Journaling